-The topic of today’s post is malocclusion – literally – “bad bite”.
+The topic of today’s post is malocclusion, which translates as “bad bite.”

 The term “malocclusion” was coined by Edward Angle, a modern orthodontic pioneer.
-Malocclusion is fairly common in the population as a whole but, fortunately, in most cases, the misalignment is so slight that it causes no issues.
+Malocclusion is fairly common in the general population, but fortunately, the misalignment is usually so minor that it causes no problems.

-When you combine multiple teeth on two arches and a jaw joint with a considerable range of motion, it is easy to see how these elements can fail to align properly.
-In fact, it is a wonder that they work correctly for most people – allowing them to talk, eat, and breathe without giving it a second thought.
+When multiple teeth on two arches and a jaw joint with a significant range of motion are combined, it is easy to see how these elements can fail to align properly.
+In fact, it’s a wonder that they work at all for most people, allowing them to talk, eat, and breathe without thinking twice.

-There are many causes of malocclusion – some originating with the teeth and some originating with the jaw.
-Misshapen teeth, extracted teeth, impacted teeth, crowded teeth, and widely spaced teeth can impact the bite.
-Injury to the jaw can also cause malocclusion as well as improperly fitting restorations and other dental appliances.
+There are numerous causes of malocclusion, some of which originate in the teeth and others in the jaw.
+Misshapen teeth, extracted teeth, impacted teeth, crowded teeth, and widely spaced teeth can all have an effect on your bite.
+Malocclusion can also be caused by jaw injury, as well as poorly fitting restorations and other dental appliances.

-The treatment for malocclusion depends on the cause.
-Orthodontics can move teeth into alignment to fix bite issues.
-Overcrowding often requires the extraction of one or more teeth.
+The treatment for malocclusion is determined by the underlying cause.
+Orthodontics can realign teeth and correct bite problems.
+Overcrowding frequently necessitates the extraction of one or more teeth.
 Crowns or dental bonding can often be used to repair misshapen teeth that affect the bite.

 Maxillofacial surgery may be required if the jawbone is significantly misshapen or misaligned.
-Jaw surgery is a serious undertaking with significant risks and a long, painful recovery.
-While the jaw heals, it is secured with wires and screws.
+Jaw surgery is a serious procedure with significant risks and a lengthy, painful recovery period.
+Wires and screws hold the jaw in place while it heals.
 Ouch!

-If your jaw hurts or you notice unusual wear to your teeth, it is vital that you are examined by a professional.
-Call 043 400 900 to schedule an appointment with our professional team, please call 043 400 900.
+If your jaw hurts or you notice unusual wear on your teeth, you should see a dentist right away.
+To make an appointment with our professional team, please call 043 400 900.